A focused team at your side

 The factors that distinguish Finnegan in this highly specialized area of patent litigation are numerous.
 We are widely known for the quality of our briefs and oral arguments.
 We have a comprehensive understanding of the technology and the law, and this allows us to quickly identify the one or two arguments that hold the most promise to persuade.
 Our knowledge helps us craft concise and powerful arguments.
 In addition, we are highly experienced at preserving issues for appeal during the post-trial motion period.
 Our meticulous attention to detail and knowledge of science and the law also help us come up to speed quickly on cases where we did not serve as trial counsel.
 With only one or two briefs and 15 minutes of oral argument to make your case, Finnegan brings the type of experience that can make all the difference.

 Coming together to avoid uncertainty

 When circumstances warrant, we are adept at crafting settlements before, during, and after trial.
-Historically, some of our most significant achievements for clients have been effected through tactics that allowed them to meet their business and financial goals without the risks attendant to having a jury, judge, arbitration panel, administrative board, or appellate panel decide their future.
+Historically, some of our most significant achievements for clients have been attained through tactics that allowed them to meet their business and financial goals without the risks attendant to having a jury, judge, arbitration panel, administrative board, or appellate panel decide their future.

 Our experience is that a good settlement can often result in advantageous business solutions.
 We can bring magistrates, mediators, and arbitrators to the table to help craft win-win scenarios.
 When settlement becomes an option close to or during trial, our deep bench of talent provides us with additional experienced lawyers to address settlement strategies, while allowing the litigation team to remain focused on the trial.